tensorflow/tpu/tools/ctpu/tutorial.md

 ## Clean up ##

 To clean up, stop training and sign out of your Compute Engine VM (use `exit`).
 Then, in your Cloud Shell (your prompt should be `user@projectname`) execute `ctpu delete`.
 This will delete your Compute Engine VM and your Cloud TPU.
-Then, go to Cloud Storage and delete your bucket (if desired).
+Then, go to Cloud Storage and delete your bucket (if you don't need it any more).

 You can run `ctpu status` to make sure you have no instances allocated, although note that deletion may take a minute or two.